takenet/blip-docs/source/includes/en/extensions/desk.md

 You can also send a `application/vnd.lime.collection+json` if you want to add many agents at once.

-That endpoint also set all the permissions needed to the attendant starts an attendance.
+Furthermore, that endpoint set all the permissions needed to the attendant starts an attendance.

 <aside class="notice">
 Note: The identity must be in the form <b>jhonny%40email.com@blip.ai</b>.